CEObrainz/Botw-AutoMipping/README.md

 >C:\Location_Of_Folder\> BOTW-AutoMips.py Model_File.bfres

+This program also supports the use of multiple files at once.
+Be sure that there is a space between every file in command line or it won't work (support for this will come in the future)

+## Troubleshooting

 If you have trouble using this tool on a windows system, there is a possibility that your registry is preventing you from using python scripts in the command line.

 Modifying the following two registries so that the arguments are passed along to Python: